Manubi/manuelbichler.com/README.md

 connect to pscale `pscale auth login` connect to pscale database `pscale connect manuelbichler inital-setup --port 3309` do`npx prisma db push` to update the planetscale database.
+If you get a `Error: direct DDL is disabled` check if you have the correct pw from pscale.
+You'll find it in the settings of the branch in the pscale dashboard.
 This will update the `initial-setup` branch of the database.
 To push it to main you need to create a deploy request in the planetscale dashboard.